 See a Product Review of Mac's Abacus Basic supplementary curriculum in The Old Schoolhouse® Magazine online.

-from Kate Gladstone, Albany NY - during her visit to our booth at the OCALICON-2018 Autism conference, Nov 15, 2018:
+From Kate Gladstone, Albany NY - during her visit to our booth at the OCALICON-2019 Autism conference, Nov 20, 2019:

-I got one of these (Mac's Abacus Basic) last year for my 4-year-old niece (no disabilities as far as we know), and she loves it!
+I got one of these (Mac's Abacus Basic kit) two years ago for my niece (then age 4, no disabilities) and she still loves it!

 Big thanks to you, My 5 and 6 year old love it and it's helping them tremendously with their math skills. great tool for anyone to learn with.